If you are a UK online seller and want to sell into the USA, this article is for you. Selling into the US from the UK is full of pitfalls.

 If they are unhappy, and you are an eBay seller, they will gladly one star and/or negative feedback you.
 Bad DSR’s mean you lose your Power Seller discounts.

 This is a big one.
 The first rule of selling online to Americans is: Keep it Simple!

 Watch this video to see why.

 We are not suggesting the entire nation is full of such halfwits, but there are a lot of them.

 You can write against a product in big red capital letters “NOTE TO AMERICANS: THIS PRODUCT IS NOT SUITABLE FOR THE AMERICAN MARKET“.

 Guess what?
 Yes, they will still buy it.

-Many seem to only read a description halfway through before hitting “buy”.
-This means they miss information about delivery times, your international location and suitability of the item in the American market (electricals especially).
+Many (and more on Amazon) seem to only read a description halfway through before hitting “buy”.
+This means they miss information about delivery times, your international location, and the suitability of the item in the American market (electricals especially).

 If you are using the Post Office, mail delivery from Europe to the US will be anything between five days and three weeks.

 Royal Mail gets mail to the US in about three days.
 The delay is on their side.